codefellows/code-challenges/circular-linkedlist/Readme.md

 Create a function that determines if a linked list has a circular reference.

+A circular reference is defined as a Linked List that, at any point, has a "Next" property that points to any other node in the list.
+Not neccesarily the head node.

 **Source:** Robert W Floyd's "*Tortoise and the Hare*" Algorithm

 ## Notes to the Interviewer